Certified Recovery Support Specialist (CRSS) & Certified Peer Recovery Specialist (CPRS) FAQs

 • Core Functions include corresponding areas of knowledge, which start with words such as define, explain, identify, or understand.

-The titles of the four Performance Domains/Core Functions are slightly different between the CRSS and CPRS.
+The titles of the Performance Domains/Core Functions are slightly different between the CRSS and CPRS.
 Please see the CRSS and CPRS Model documents for detailed lists of examples for each area.

 • CRSS